 You might get a few side-eyes, but remember that this shameless befriending is a justifiable means to an end.

-Once you cut down your degrees of separation to the Koch brothers from six to two, you’re golden.
+Once you cut down your degrees of separation to the Koch brothers from 6 to 2, you’re golden.
 No way your net worth will ever dip below 7-figures after that.
-Nuh uh.
+Nuh-uh.

 Tentative Solution #2: Cut Out the Greed

-The second major obstacle to guarding your lottery wealth is: other people!
+The second major obstacle to guarding your lottery wealth: other people!

 The minute you cash that ginormous lottery cheque, you will be crowned The Rich Person Who Owes Me Money Because Reasons by everyone around you.

 Your uncle.
 Your guitar-playing half-brother who didn’t want to admit knowing you in high school.
 Your sister-in-law who only calls to complain about her husband’s adoptive parrot.
-Your ex who is engaged to an “inventor” but messages you on Facebook to “see how you’ve been”.
-Your third cousin once removed who, after going no contact for a few years, wants to “grab coffee and discuss a business opportunity”.
+Your ex who is now engaged to an “inventor” but messages you on Facebook to “see how you’ve been.”
+Your third cousin once removed who, after going no contact for a few years, wants to “grab coffee and discuss a business opportunity.”

 People will suddenly come out of the woodwork like those dancing zombies in the Thriller music video, chasing after your brain bankroll with reckless abandon.